2022 HONOREES

 For more information about the Karen Wellington Memorial Foundation, visit http://karenwellingtonfoundation.org/ or find them on Facebook.

-2010 – The Wellness Community, now Cancer Support Community
+2010 – The Wellness Community

 The Wellness Community offers support and stress management to cancer patients and their loved ones.
 A friend of the Pink Ribbon wrote, “The Wellness Center is a place where support flows in an infinite circular motion, where those who receive support find themselves also providing support to others.
 It’s a place that is inundated with positive energy, where I learned to live and even dance with the diagnosis.”